ddbj/www/key-e.md

 At "/Users/you/.ssh", the private key is saved as "J-DU999991" and the public key is saved as "J-DU999991.pub".
 ```

+### Registering a public key for authentication {#register-public-key}

+Log in to your [DDBJ account](https://accounts.ddbj.nig.ac.jp) and select SSH keys.
+Click [New SSH key] to either upload your SSH public key file or paste its content.
+Supported formats are OpenSSH with encryption types: RSA, ECDSA, and ED25519.
+Note that the JGA service cannot be accessed through the D-way web interface.
+After registering your authentication public key to your account, please follow the steps in [JGA submission steps](/jga/submission-step-e.html) and [How to use data](/jga/download-e.html).

 ## Convert a private key  {#convert-private-key}

 ### Windows PuTTY to OpenSSH {#putty-openssh}